China voices 'strong concerns' over Japan's military spending

 It was seen as the clearest sign since Prime Minister Shinzo Abe took office a year ago that he wants to raise Japan's military profile to meet what he says is a threat from China's rapid military buildup and recent actions to back its claims to Japanese-held islands in the East China Sea.

-China said Japan's military plans raise questions about whether Japan is going beyond its defense needs to build itself up as an offensive combat power.
+China said Japan's military plans raise questions about whether Japan is going beyond its Defence needs to build itself up as an offensive combat power.

-"Japan, on the one hand, claims to be a peace-loving country, exclusively adhering to a defense policy.
-Yet on the other hand, it peddles a so-called 'active pacifism', " the Chinese Defense Ministry said in a statement on its website.
+"Japan, on the one hand, claims to be a peace-loving country, exclusively adhering to a Defence policy.
+Yet on the other hand, it peddles a so-called 'active pacifism', " the Chinese Defence Ministry said in a statement on its website.

 "Where is Japan's military security policy actually going from here?
-This cannot but arouse strong concerns in its Asian neighbors and the international community," the ministry said.
+This cannot but arouse strong concerns in its Asian neighbours and the international community," the ministry said.

 Ties between the world's second- and third-largest economies have for years been strained by what China says is Japan's refusal to confess to atrocities committed by its soldiers between 1931 and 1945.
 But even amid diplomatic spats, Japan remains one of China's largest foreign investors.